 The hospital discharges most patients before noon.

 The staff can help you pack up your belongings.
-Please send your ride to bring the car to the horseshoe driveway in front of the main hospital entrance 10 minutes before you are ready to leave the hospital.
-Our Hospitality Service will assist you downstairs in a wheelchair along with your belongings.
+Hospitality Service will assist you downstairs in a wheelchair along with your belongings.

 If you have any questions regarding discharge planning, please contact your RN Patient Navigator :